 If you are visiting during spring and the rose season, make sure to make your way to the place also known as “Seoul’s Rose Village” – Cheonho-dong Rose Village (천호동 장미마을).

-The best time to visit is during May, and you can easily get there by subway and for a short walk.
+The best time to visit is May, and you can easily get there by subway and take a short walk.

-You will find this small alleyway incredibly charming, decorated not only by the roses in bloom but also by some colorful murals.
+This small alleyway is incredibly charming, decorated with roses in bloom and some colorful murals.

-Make sure to respect the people living there, because it is a residential area.
+Respect the people living there because it is a residential area.

 Address in Naver: 빠른길찾기 | Gucheonmyeon-ro 16-gil, Gangdong-gu, Seoul, South Korea